ayalma/feature_discovery/README.md

 #### Feature ids

 Every feature you describe should have a unique identifier, which is a `String` passed to the `featureId` parameter.
 You will also need to provide these ids when starting the discovery.
+And library will use this ids to save flag internally to indicate which feature is showed to user and completed by user.
+And if this feature is completed by user library will not show it again.

 ```dart
 DescribedFeatureOverlay(